rsmith-nl/calculix-orient/README.rst

 This program makes the following assumptions:

+* The long axis of the mesh is in the +X direction.
 * The directory in which it is invoked contains only one simulation.
 * The file ``all.msh`` contains all nodes and elements
 * The files ``*.nam`` contain the definitions of sets.